asliutkarsh/DevSecOps-for-infrastructure-as-code/Docs/azure_naming_convention.md

 ### A. Core Hub (Platform)

 The Hub is a singleton, shared foundation.
-It does **not** carry an environment tag (like dev/prod) in its name because it serves all environments simultaneously.
+It does **not** carry an environment tag (like dev/prod) in the name because it serves all environments simultaneously.

 **Format:**
 `[ResourceType]-[Org]-[Scope]-[Location]-[Component]-[Instance]`